 It’s only happened once that a post was submitted which was intentionally crippled and instead had links going out to the writer’s web site at every point.
-I edited the post quite a bit in half day, hopefully staying true to the writer’s own style, and posted it under his (or her…) name.
-No harm done.
+I edited the post quite a bit in half-day, hopefully staying true to the writer’s own style, and posted it under his (or her…) name.
+No harm is done.

 Our philosophy is, like I said earlier, exceptional, solid, stellar content.

-Thanks for the interview, Gab – real nice to be talking with you!
+Thanks for the interview, Gab – really nice to be talking with you!

 Ruud Hein is an SEO consultant and web publisher employed with Toronto’s Top SEO and Internet Marketing Firm.
 They recently released The Blog Link & Traffic Analysis plugin for WP.[Ed: Anchor text my own; Ruud was going to have Ruud Hein and Search Engine People in the anchor text.
 He’s not being an ‘icky self-promoter’ for all you namby-pants “I hate other SEOs doing SEO” out there.